cheshirecat-love/cheshirecat-love.github.io/docs/README.txt

 my personal website :> maddie morelos

 after going through the .wavzine application and realizing i needed a portfolio, i decided to just make my own website for portfolio, resume, and fun reasons. i used the Minimaxing template by HTML5 UP, whose included readme is appended below.
-YAY! :]
+YAY! :] I also used lightbox for expanding photos on click!